 Loyalty programs have been long since used to get customers hooked and to keep them coming back for more.
 However, most loyalty programs fail due to their abstract nature and hence do not resonate with the customers.

-Your CRM database plays an important role while creating loyalty programs.
+Your CRM database plays a vital role while creating loyalty programs.
 CRM integrated with POS can generate detailed reports about the preferences of customers.
 You can come up with relevant loyalty programs especially customized according to your customer base.
-You can also use the database to come up with customized deals and offers for your customers.
+You can also use the database to come up with personalized deals and offers for your customers.
 Based on their ordering habits, you can send them an email or an SMS informing them that their favorite dessert is at a discount during a particularly slow day of the week, or send them a personalized offer or deal on their special occasion.

 6. Effective Online Marketing